utknl/typescript-protractor-selenium/README.md

    "@types/node": "^10.12.19"
 ```

-4. type `npm install` on terminal in order to download these dependencies
+4. type `npm install` on terminal to download these dependencies

-5. type `tsc --init` on terminal in order to create `tsconfig.json`
+5. type `tsc --init` on terminal to create `tsconfig.json`
 ```text
    This is required in order to transform the project to typescript.
    In tsconfig.json file, we define how it should convert ts files to js files.